mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 Some notes:

 - Fixture functions are reusable as many times as we want
-- We can define scopes where they are valid: classes, modules, packages or session
+- We can define scopes where they are valid: classes, modules, packages`, functions, or session.
+    - Session scope refers to the case in which the fixture is called once every session.
+This is practical to load a dataset at the beginning.
+    - Function scope refers to the case in which the fixture is called in every new function which uses the fixture function.
 - We can define setup and teardown statements in the fixtures
 - More on [pytest fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html)
 - The `conftest.py` file is visible for the whole directory; in it, we can define parameters, fixtures, or variable; however, we can also work without it.